Seth Lakeman at Rough Trade East

 In his lunchtime gig at Rough Trade East, Lakeman opens his low-key showcase with Last Rider before segueing into Each Man, a song that pays homage to the Tolpuddle Martyrs’ struggle for workers’ rights.
 Moving through Portrait of My Wife and The Saddest Crowd (a song about Titanic survivors), Lakeman wraps up the set with upbeat 2004 hit, Kitty Jay.

 Lakeman plays guitar and fiddle with a natural ease that’s enjoyable and comforting to watch.
 His no fuss approach to performance elements such as appearance, staging and patter give him a likeable presence, but Lakeman’s vocal style and lyrical content fall slightly within parameters of the formulaic and contrived.
 Lakeman is undoubtedly a talented musician, and the ideas within Word of Mouth almost cumulate in something much more interesting, but there is just too little of the spontaneity and freedom that glimmer beneath the surface of this slightly over-thought album.

-For further information about Seth Lakeman and future events visit here.
+For further information and future events visit Seth Lakeman’s website here.